The best Amalfi Coast itinerary

 Positano — the pretty start point of this Amalfi Coast itinerary © iacomino FRiMAGES/Shutterstock

-With a dramatic cliffside setting and pastel-colored buildings that appear to be cascading towards the sea, Positano is oft-hailed the jewel of the Amalfi Coast.
+With a dramatic cliffside setting and pastel-colored buildings that appear to be cascading towards the sea, Positano is oft-hailed the jewel of the Amalfi Coast and a fantastic way to kick off this Italy itinerary.

-If you’re traveling from Naples, take a train to Sorrento, followed by bus, taxi or private transfer to Positano.
+If you’re traveling from Naples, take a train to Sorrento, followed by a bus, taxi, or private transfer to Positano.
 This will take around 1.5–2 hours.

 After arriving and checking into your accommodation, head out to start exploring this regional treasure.

-Loaded with boutiques, galleries and cafes, Via dei Mulini — the town’s main pedestrian street — is a great place start.
+Loaded with boutiques, galleries, and cafes, Via dei Mulini—the town’s main pedestrian street—is a great place to start.

 Into historic architecture?
 Head to the Church of Santa Maria Assunta, which is famed for its iconic dome of majolica tiles and Byzantine Black Madonna.

-Come the afternoon, take your pick from soaking up the busier vibe of Spiaggia Grande — Positano’s main beach — or walk to the quieter Fornillo Beach.
+Come the afternoon, take your pick from soaking up the busier vibe of Spiaggia Grande—Positano’s main beach—or walking to the quieter Fornillo Beach.

 That evening, enjoy a romantic dinner, preferably at a cliff-top restaurant that’s well-sited for sublime sunset views.